Canon 1Ds Mark III vs SX60

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the SX60 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the SX60 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and SX60 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon SX60 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon SX60?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.